 Langostinos are sweet, delicious and so easy to use.
 Similar in taste and texture to lobster, but with a fraction of the effort and cost.
-This langostino bisque recipe is easy enough for weeknight cooking, but elegant enough for special occasions.
+This langostino bisque recipe is one of our favorite langostino recipes.
+It’s easy enough for weeknight cooking, but elegant enough for special occasions.

 Langostino is a great substitute in a recipe that traditionally uses lobster, like this bisque or in a warm langostino lobster roll.
 Store-bought seafood stock makes this recipe easy enough for weeknight dinner without sacrificing a restaurant quality bisque.